ndornseif/LDM8E-Library/README.md

 See LDM8EDriver.cpp and the "DisplayTest" example for more in-depth functionality.

 ## LDM8EDisplay class
 `LDM8EDisplay mydisplay(dimmingMode, numModules)`
-The `dimmingMode` parameter defines the dimming mode.
+The `dimmingMode` parameter defines the way the modules are dimmed:
 - 0 = Chip Enable PWM (LDM2)
 - 1 = Split ground PWM (LDM1)
 - 2 = Analog dimming (both)